drpebis/MSSA_Projects/README.md

 # MSSA_Projects
 Collection of various projects I've made while in MSSA

+-Guess My Number(27 Aug 19)
+C# Console App which uses a simple bisection algorithm in which the player or the computer can guess numbers using the algorithm.

 -Roulette(22 Aug 19)
 C# Console app which simulates a roulette wheel and 10 different kinds of bets the player has 10 bets in total and $100 to bet with, the goal is to make